h111359/hmh-python/README.md

     jupyter notebook

 A browser opens and it should list the content of the folder Home/GitHub/python.
 Navigate to subfolder jupyter_notebooks

-Either use already created notebook or create a new one

 ## Initialization sequence